amosproj/amos2021ss07-bike-nest/code/readme.md

 # To setup and start the Frontend
 1. Clone the current project
 2. In a CLI navigate to the `code` folder
+3. Run `yarn install` to install all used dependencies
 3. Run `yarn start` or `expo start` to start the development server
 4. Press e.g. `a` in the CLI to start the Android Emulator or select it from the Expo Dev Tools which pop up as soon as the development server